stigkj/gradle-dependency-lock-plugin/README.md

       "<mygroup>:<mypeer>": { "project": true }
     }

-And we document project dependencies.
+And we document project dependencies like this:

 If you have